ostis-apps/nika/docs/agents/alternativeMessageTopicClassificationAgent.md

 <img src="../images/alternativeMessageTopicClassificationAgentInput.png"></img>

-Example of a logic rule to classify message:
+Example of a logic formula to classify message:

 <img src="../images/lr_greeting_message.png"></img>

+The output of the agent depends on the inference agent results.
+If any formula has been applied successfully, `message node` will have a class according to the formula.
+Otherwise, `message node` has `concept_not_classified_by_intent_message` class.

 ### Agent implementation language
 C++